 Cardiff Business Park is situated 15 minutes to the northeast of Cardiff city centre via the A4232 and is within easy reach of all rail links from Cardiff and Newport.
 It’s home to many different companies, including Coca-Cola, Shell, and the Welsh Power Group.
 With such great public transport and easy road links to the park, short stay apartments in Cardiff can act as convenient accommodation options, allowing easy commutes to wherever your work takes you.

-Cardiff is a city that’s rich in history, and whether you’re staying in short term lets in Cardiff for work or leisure, you might be curious about the city’s past.
+Cardiff is a city that’s rich in history, and whether you’re staying in short term lets in Cardiff for work, you might be curious about the city’s past.
 Cardiff began as a Roman fort, and later became a stone castle with a small settlement growing up around it.
 Cardiff remained a quiet town with a busy port in the sixteenth and the beginning of the seventeenth centuries, trading with France and the Channel Islands.
 Coal and some iron were exported, while salt and wine were imported.
 There was also a thriving coastal trade where merchandise was transported along the coast from one part of Britain to another.

 In the eighteenth century, Cardiff remained the same size as in the Middle Ages, but soon Wales was transformed by the industrial revolution.
 In the nineteenth century, Cardiff grew at a great pace and exports of coal and iron from Cardiff boomed, helped by the introduction of the railways.
 By the nineteenth century Cardiff’s industries included shipbuilding, rope making, iron and steel, brewing, milling, and paper-making.
 Meanwhile, there were many improvements made to the town.
 From 1821 there was gas street lighting, while in 1835 a covered market was built.

 Amenities in Cardiff continued to improve during the twentieth century, and Cardiff was made a city in 1905.
 It was then in 1955 that Cardiff became the capital of Wales.
 The port of Cardiff did start to decline drastically, however, in the following century.
 The old manufacturing industries also waned and were largely replaced by new service industries, including tourism.
-It was decided to revitalize Cardiff Docklands by dedicating them to shopping and leisure; leading Cardiff to now be widely known as a flourishing city.
+It was decided to revitalize Cardiff Docklands by dedicating them to shopping; leading Cardiff to now be widely known as a flourishing city.